Blind Room Impulse Response Identification via Reverberant Speech Spectrum Reconstruction: Abstract

 \section{Abstract}

-Room impulse response (RIR) characterizes the complete propagation process of sound in an enclosed space.
-This paper presents Rec-RIR for monaural blind RIR identification.
-Rec-RIR is developed based on the convolutive transfer function (CTF) approximation, which models reverberation effect within narrow-band filter banks in the short-time Fourier transform (STFT) domain.
-Specifically, we propose a deep neural network (DNN) with cross-band and narrow-band blocks to estimate the CTF filter.
-The DNN is trained through reconstructing the noise-free reverberant speech spectra.
-This objective enables stable and straightforward supervised training.
-Subsequently, a pseudo intrusive measurement process is employed to convert the CTF filter estimate into time-domain RIR by simulating a common intrusive RIR measurement procedure.
-Experimental results demonstrate that Rec-RIR achieves state-of-the-art (SOTA) performance in both RIR identification and acoustic parameter estimation.
-Open-source codes are available online at \url{https://github.com/Audio-WestlakeU/Rec-RIR}.
+This paper proposes Rec-RIR for blind room impulse response (RIR) identification.
+Based on the convolutive transfer function (CTF) approximation, we propose a multi-task deep neural network, which sequentially removes noise and reverberation from speech recording, and estimates the CTF filter by reverberant speech spectrum reconstruction.
+Subsequently, a pseudo intrusive measurement process is employed to convert the CTF filter into RIR by simulating a common intrusive RIR measurement procedure.
+Experimental results demonstrate that Rec-RIR achieves state-of-the-art (SOTA) performance in blind RIR identification.